 - Cut Song: "All Things Bright and Beautiful" (used in the prologue), "Can That Boy Foxtrot!" and "Uptown Downtown".
 The musical numbers "Ah, But Underneath" (replacing "The Story of Lucy and Jessie"), "Country House", "Make the Most of Your Music" (replacing "Live, Laugh, Love"), "Social Dancing" have been incorporated into various productions.
 Also In-Universe, Carlotta's song was cut from the show because it got laughs despite being a sad song.

-- Depending on the Writer: The bulk of the changes to the play largely depend on how heavily John Goldman was involved in the production, as Goldman constantly tinkered and rewrote the play with every subsequent revival.
+- Depending on the Writer: The bulk of the changes to the play largely depend on how heavily James Goldman was involved in the production, as Goldman constantly tinkered and rewrote the play with every subsequent revival.
 However, since his death, the play has largely moved back towards the original version due to Sondheim's involvement in said revivals.

 - Despair Event Horizon: The ending, for Sally — the original script and the 2011 revival event explicitly states that her final line is one, as far as stating that the line (and its variation) "Oh Dear God; it IS tomorrow" should be spoken in a manner totally and UTTERLY devoid of all hope).